wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-59!

+-   !begin-bullet!
--   Previously, a labeller function would take `variable` and `value` arguments and return a character vector.
+    Previously, a labeller function would take `variable` and `value` arguments and return a character vector.
 Now, they take a data frame of character vectors and return a list.
 The input data frame has one column per factor facetted over and each column in the returned list becomes one line in the strip label.
 See documentation for more details.

+    !end-bullet!
+-   !begin-bullet!
--   The labels received by a labeller now contain metadata: their margin (in the "type" attribute) and whether they come from a wrap or a grid facet (in the "facet" attribute).
+    The labels received by a labeller now contain metadata: their margin (in the "type" attribute) and whether they come from a wrap or a grid facet (in the "facet" attribute).

+    !end-bullet!
+-   !begin-bullet!
--   Note that the new `as_labeller()` function operator provides an easy way to transform an existing function to a labeller function.
+    Note that the new `as_labeller()` function operator provides an easy way to transform an existing function to a labeller function.
 The existing function just needs to take and return a character vector.

+    !end-bullet!

 !end-bullets-59!